PUBLIC SERVICE ANNOUNCEMENT: COMMUNITY SAFETY

 Public Adjuster vs. Claims Adjuster (or Company/Staff Adjuster):

-• Public Adjuster: A licensed, independent insurance claims adjuster who works as a third party representative for the policyholder, not for the insurance company.
+Public Adjuster: A licensed, independent insurance claims adjuster who works as a third party representative for the policyholder, not for the insurance company.
 They are hired by you to assist in preparing, presenting, and negotiating your insurance claim.
-Public adjusters charge a percentage of your final claim settlement as their fee.
+Public adjuster representation does not gurauntee a maximized policy settlement or even a higher settlement than if you represented yourself.
+Public adjusters charge a percentage of your final claim settlement as their fee based on the contract date.

 Contractor: